 Zales was founded in 1924 by brothers William and Morris Zales in Wichita Falls, Texas.
 The original store sold small appliances, cookware, cameras and, of course, jewelry.

-Zales expanded into twelve separate locations in the late 1930s.
-In the 1950s, they began a major shift in strategy that would forever change the face of the jewelry market in the United States – they moved into indoor shopping malls.
+In the late 1930s, Zales expanded into twelve separate locations.
+In the 1950s, they began a major shift in strategy that would forever change the face of the jewelry market in the United States: they moved into indoor shopping malls.

-Nowadays Zales Corporation owns several jewelry chain store brands.
-Obviously, the most well known is Zales itself which operates in almost 700 stores across the 50 United States and Puerto Rico.
+Zales Corporation now owns several jewelry chain store brands.
+Obviously, the most well-known is Zales itself which operates in almost 700 stores across the 50 United States and Puerto Rico.
 They also operate Zales Outlet stores at over 130 of the largest outlet malls in the USA.

-The purpose of this review is to compare the offerings on Zales.com to what you might find on any of the leading fine diamond jewelry websites.
+The purpose of this review is to compare the offerings on Zales.com to what you can find on other leading fine diamond jewelry websites.

-In order to accomplish this goal, however, I cannot divorce their online operation from their much more well-established bricks & mortar operation of over 1,800 physical locations.
+In order to accomplish this goal, however, I cannot divorce the online operation of Zales from their more well-established bricks & mortar operation of over 1,800 physical locations.

 Revenue From Online Sales

-The reason is simple – the revenue their website generates amounts to little more than footnote of their total revenue (According to their annual report, in 2010, Zales.com and GordonsJewelers.com generated approximately 4% of Zales Corp’s total revenue).
+The revenue their website generates amounts to little more than a footnote of their total revenue.
+According to their annual report, in 2010, Zales.com and GordonsJewelers.com generated approximately 4% of Zales Corp’s total revenue.

-The company would never be so foolish as to undercut their in-store prices on the web. and risk seriously deteriorating the other 96% of their revenue.
+The company would never be so foolish as to undercut their in-store prices on the web and risk seriously deteriorating 96% of their revenue.

-If you haven’t yet, now would be a great time to review my article entitled “Truth about James Allen & Blue Nile” which traces a brief history of the evolution of the diamond jewelry market in the United States from the early 20th century until the online diamond boom of today.
+If you haven’t already, now would be a good time to read my article entitled “Truth about James Allen & Blue Nile” which traces a brief history of the evolution of the diamond jewelry market in the United States from the early 20th century until the online diamond boom of today.

-The diamonds they show listed on their site are really owned by diamond wholesalers and manufacturers all over the world (or in James Allen’s case, in New York).
+The diamonds they list on their sites are actually owned by diamond wholesalers and manufacturers all over the world (or in James Allen’s case, in New York).

-The customer is happy, because he gets a very low price.
-The online-only store is happy because they don’t have to finance a very expensive inventory.
-And finally, the wholesaler is happy because he gets to tap into the retail market without holding up his inventory anywhere.
+The customer is happy, because he gets a low price.
+The online-only store is happy because they don’t have to finance an expensive inventory.
+And finally, the wholesaler is happy because he gets to tap into the retail market without displaying his inventory anywhere.

-He can still sell his diamonds whenever and to whomever he wants – the diamonds are only listed virtually on these sites.
+The wholesaler can still sell his diamonds whenever and to whomever he wants as the diamonds are only listed virtually on these sites.
 They are still physically located on his premises.

 Comparing Online and Bricks & Mortar Stores’ Inventory Needs

-Even with the rest of their inventory, online-only stores can keep it much more streamlined.
-Lets take diamond earrings as an example.
+Even with the rest of their inventory, online-only stores are able to keep the sales process more streamlined.
+Let’s take diamond earrings as an example.
 For each quality and size combination, Zales must keep at least one pair available at all times at each store.

-Then at the main office, they need a decent number of back up pairs in the event they need to replenish stock at a store.
-This means close to 1,000 pairs of each quality/size combination of diamond studs.
+In addition, at the main office, they need a significant number of backup pairs in the event they need to replenish the stock at a store.
+Usually, the main office must carry close to 1,000 pairs of each quality and size combination of diamond studs.

-An online-only store only has one stock that needs to stay available, so they would only need to maintain in their inventory at any given time the amount they might possibly sell within the week it might take to order more – not more than 20-40 pairs, I imagine.
+An online-only store only needs one stock.
+They only need to maintain in their inventory at any given time the amount they might possibly sell within the week—not more than 20-40 pairs, I imagine.
 The inventory requirements would certainly be less for smaller sites, too.
 The difference in inventory—1,000 to 40 pairs—is remarkable and certainly differs in cost.

 2) Interest Expense